 Qatar Melamine Company (P.Q.S.C.)
 (QMC), a wholly owned subsidiary which was registered and incorporated under Commercial Registration No. 49424 in the State of Qatar.
-QMC is engaged in the production and sale of Melamine.
-QAFCO has acquired the remaining 40% shares of QMC during 2020.
+During the year, based on an internal review, the Group is considering transferring of QMC's assets to QAFCO through a merger process.
+Review of the melamine business and potential impact of the merger is under progress.